Walter Robinson (artist): Painting career

+posthumously a retropective art exhibition at Gallery Jeffrey Deitch in New York City.

 Art criticism and other activities

 Robinson began writing about art in the 1970s, when he co-founded with Edit DeAk the art zine Art-Rite in New York's SoHo art district.

 Robinson subsequently served as news editor of Art in America magazine (1980–96) and founding editor of Artnet magazine (1996–2012).
 In 2013–14, he was a columnist for Artspace.com, where his seminal essay on "Zombie Formalism" appeared.

 He also served as art editor of the East Village Eye in the early 1980s.

 Robinson was also active in Collaborative Projects (aka Colab) in the early 1980s, acting as president for a short time and participating in The Times Square Show.

 In the 1990s, he was a correspondent for GalleryBeat TV, a public-access television show.

 Personal life and death

 Robinson was married four times; his second wife, Beatrice Smith, was sculptor Tony Smith's daughter.
 She died from AIDS-related complications in 1988, and after her death, Robinson adopted her daughter.
 At the time of his death, he lived in Manhattan with his fourth wife, Lisa Rosen.

 Robinson died from liver cancer (also reported as esophageal cancer) at home on February 9, 2025, at the age of 74.